nwrousell/SEM3/ALE_audio_setup.md

         set(SDL_INCLUDE_DIR "$/users/<cslogin>/include/SDL")
     ```
     - Save and close the file
+4.5. `cd /users/<cslogin> && mkdir bin` then navigate back to the `Arcade-Learning-Environment` directory
 5. Open an interactive session if you haven't (`interact -n 1 -m 16g`) and run `mkdir build && cd build`
 6. `cmake -DUSE_SDL=ON -DUSE_RLGLUE=OFF -DBUILD_EXAMPLES=ON ..`
 7. `make -j 4`